knxd/knxd/doc/inifile.rst

     Note that the fixed part of the protocol is ignored here: a "short write" has an additional length delay of zero.
 The fixed-overhead part of the KNX protocol should be factored into the per-message delay.

+  * incoming (float, proportion)

+    Normally, the "pace" filter only considers outgoing packets.
+However, since KNX is a bus, incoming data also need to be considered.

+    This parameter controls how much incoming data should contribute to the filter's delay.

+    Optional.
+The default is 0.75.

 The pace filter's timer starts when a packet has successfully been transmitted.
 Thus it should only be necessary in front of the multicast